2025 LIST OF APPROVED SESSIONS AND WORKSHOPS

 Archaeology and History of Feasting and Foodways

-Session Chair: Jacob Damm, University of California, Los Angeles
+Session Chair: Jacob Damm, College of the Holy Cross

 Description: The Archaeology and History of Feasting and Foodways session addresses the production, distribution, and consumption of food and drink.
 Insofar as foodways touch upon almost every aspect of the human experience—from agricultural technology, to economy and trade, to nutrition and cuisine, to the function of the household and its members, to religious acts of eating and worship—we welcome submissions from diverse perspectives and from the full spectrum of our field’s geography and chronology.